maxbot-ai/bank_bot/README.md

 ## Using internal extensions

 The Maxbot library contains several internal extensions that simplify writing scenarios.
-The list of extensions you can find in the catalogue `./maxbot/extensions` (TODO: add link to github).
+The list of extensions you can find in the catalogue [./maxbot/extensions](https://github.com/maxbot-ai/maxbot/tree/main/maxbot/extensions).

 ```
 $ tree
 .
 ├── __init__.py
+├── _manager.py
 ├── datetime.py
 ├── format.py
 ├── jinja_loader.py
 ├── rasa.py
-├── rest.py
-└── strict_undefined.py
+└── rest.py
 ```

 In the example we use filters `format_date` and `format_time` from the module `format.py` to format the date and time respectively.
 And a filter `datetime` from the module `datetime` to convert the string into an object `datetime`.